tc39/tc39.github.io/README.md

 ## Monthly Planning Call

 We have planning meetings every month, on the _last Tuesday at 10:00 AM CEST_.
 If you would like to join, come say hi at the irc channel!
+Meeting url is https://hangouts.google.com/call/lxrlUjS_VlOcuRU6BsFBAAEI